 HELLERAU cooperates with other cultural partners regionally, nationally and internationally and is involved in numerous networks.

-From the 2018/19 season onwards, the artistic director Carena Schlewitt will shape the fortunes of the house and, together with the HELLERAU team, will set the program with many artists about 250 events per season.
+From the 2018/19 season onwards, the artistic director Carena Schlewitt will shape the fortunes of the house and, together with the HELLERAU team, will set the program with many artists and about 250 events per season.